punyaphatsura/punyaphatsura/README.md

 Software engineer and UX/UI designer

-🏫 Computer Engineer student, CU105
+**🏫 Computer Engineer student, CU105**

-🔍 Fullstack/Software Engineer Seeking Opportunities
+**🔍 Fullstack/Software Engineer Seeking Opportunities**
 - Passionate about building innovative solutions that elevate user experiences, with expertise in full-stack development, UX/UI design, and creative problem-solving.
+Eager to learn new technologies, approaches, and skills to drive continuous growth.

 ## Skills